 Playground Safety Inspector Certification

-Whilst training is a part of what defines a competent individual (cl.
-5.1, AS 4685.0:2017 p.6), there is no occupational licensing, legislative or requirement for playground safety inspector certification (e.g. CPSIA certificate) for tasks such as the assessment, inspection, repair and/or maintenance of playgrounds in Australia.
-However, these tasks shall be completed by a competent individual (cl.
-8.5.7, AS 4685.0:2017 p.15).
+Whilst training is a part of what defines a competent individual (clause 5.1, Australian Standard 4685 part 0, 2017 page 6), there is no occupational licensing, legislative or requirement for playground safety inspector certification (e.g. CPSIA certificate) for tasks such as the assessment, inspection, repair and/or maintenance of playgrounds in Australia.
+However, these tasks shall be completed by a competent individual (clause 8.5.7, Australian Standard 4685 part 0, 2017 page 15).